Your partner in philanthropy. SEE advisor resources

 We fall below national public transit usage rates but are on par with our regional peers.

-When we look at similar Midwest cities, our transportation use rates are almost identical.
-Carpooling was also greater for those living at or below the poverty line.
+When looking at similar Midwest cities, local transportation use rates are almost identical.

 Transportation Findings